 We are ambitious for every pupil and seek to equip them with the skills and knowledge they need not only to excel academically, but to confidently manage their own lives and make a positive contribution to society.

-By building a set of core shared values, we uphold a safe, calm and positive learning environment where diversity is celebrated, pupils have equal access to a high quality educational experience and where pupils feel valued for the unique contribution they can make.
+By building a set of shared core values, we uphold a safe, calm and positive learning environment where diversity is celebrated, pupils have equal access to a high quality educational experience and where pupils feel valued for the unique contribution they can make.

 The inclusive environment we offer at Beech Grove is centred around high expectations for all and a belief that every pupil, regardless of their needs, can excel.